Generic name: RABIES VIRUS STRAIN FLURY LEP ANTIGEN (PROPIOLACTONE INACTIVATED) 2.5[iU] in 1mL;

 In adults, administer vaccine by IM injection into the deltoid muscle.
 In small children and infants, administer vaccine into the anterolateral zone of the thigh.
 The gluteal area should be avoided for vaccine injections, since administration in this area may result in lower neutralizing antibody titers.
 Care should be taken to avoid injection into or near blood vessels and nerves.
-After aspiration, if blood or any suspicious discoloration appears in the syringe, do not inject but discard contents and repeat procedure using a new dose of vaccine, at a different site.
+After aspiration, if blood or any suspicious discoloration appears in the syringe, do not inject but discard contents and repeat procedure using a new dose of vaccine at a different site.

-The individual booster dose is 1 mL, given intramuscularly.
+Booster Immunization: The individual booster dose is 1 mL, given intramuscularly.

 Booster immunization is given to persons who have received previous rabies immunization and remain at increased risk of rabies exposure by reasons of occupation or avocation.

-The infrequent-risk category, including veterinarians, animal-control and wildlife officers working in areas of low rabies enzooticity (infrequent-exposure group) and international travelers to rabies enzootic areas do not require routine preexposure booster doses of RabAvert after completion of a full primary preexposure vaccination scheme (Table 1).
+The infrequent-risk category, including veterinarians, animal-control and wildlife officers working in areas of low rabies enzooticity (infrequent-exposure group), and international travelers to rabies enzootic areas, do not require routine preexposure booster doses of RabAvert after completion of a full primary preexposure vaccination scheme (Table 1).

 Begin with the administration of HRIG.
 Give 20 IU/kg body weight.

 This formula is applicable to all age groups, including infants and children.
 The recommended dosage of HRIG should not exceed 20 IU/kg body weight because it may otherwise interfere with active antibody production.
 Since vaccine-induced antibody appears within 1 week, HRIG is not indicated more than 7 days after initiating postexposure prophylaxis with RabAvert.
 If anatomically feasible, the FULL DOSE of HRIG should be thoroughly infiltrated in the area around and into the wounds.
-Any remaining volume of HRIG should be injected IM at a site distant from rabies vaccine administration.
+Any remaining volume of HRIG should be injected intramuscularly at a site distant from rabies vaccine administration.
 HRIG should never be administered in the same syringe or in the same anatomical site as the rabies vaccine.

 Because the antibody response following the recommended immunization regimen with RabAvert has been satisfactory, routine post-immunization serologic testing is not recommended.
 Serologic testing is indicated in unusual circumstances, as when the patient is known to be immunosuppressed.
-Contact the appropriate state health department or the CDC for recommendations.
+Contact the appropriate state health department or CDC for recommendations.

-When rabies exposure occurs in a previously vaccinated person, then that person should receive two IM (deltoid) doses (1.0 mL each) of RabAvert: one immediately and one 3 days later.
+Postexposure Prophylaxis of Previously Immunized Persons: When rabies exposure occurs in a previously vaccinated person, that person should receive 2 IM (deltoid) doses (1 mL each) of RabAvert: one immediately and one 3 days later.
 HRIG should not be given in these cases.
 Persons considered to have been immunized previously are those who received a complete preexposure vaccination or postexposure prophylaxis with RabAvert or other tissue culture vaccines or have been documented to have had a protective antibody response to another rabies vaccine.
 If the immune status of a previously vaccinated person is not known, full postexposure antirabies treatment (HRIG plus 5 doses of vaccine) is recommended.
-In such cases, if a protective titer can be demonstrated in a serum sample collected before vaccine is given, treatment can be discontinued after at least two doses of vaccine.
+In such cases, if a protective titer can be demonstrated in a serum sample collected before vaccine is given, treatment can be discontinued after at least 2 doses of vaccine.